wikimedia/abstract-wikipedia-data-science/README.md

 ```

 This will set up Python environment (and get some work done for
 [setting up cron jobs](#how-to-schedule-the-scripts)).
-After that, ypu can run Python code.
+After that, you can run Python code.

 Some scripts require positional arguments to run correctly, especially if you want to run them from local PC
 (more info [here](#how-to-use-code-remotely)).
 To find out more on which exactly arguments the program needs,
 help is available by running `python3 <script-name> -h`.

 In short, right now only *fetch_content.py* has obligatory parameters *start_idx* and *end_idx*, which are used
-to let you choose, which exactly wikis you are fetching modules from (indexes start with 0, and the order of them
+to let you choose an exact range of wikis you want to fetch modules from (indexes start with 0, and the order of them
 is based on *Sources* table order).

 The order to run the scripts is: